azmr/blit-fonts/readme.md

 " # ##  #  # ###"
 ```
 ...which can be easily translated to bits by treating spaces as 0s and #s as 1s.
-(This is reversed because I found it slightly more convenient that way round.)
+(This is reversed because processing it is slightly more convenient that way round.)
 ``` c
  111010010011010
 ```